Chaotic Noncoherent SWIPT in Multi-Functional RIS-Aided Systems: Numerical Results and Conclusion

-Fig. \ref{fig:res2} illustrates the proposed characterization with $N=120,N_t=20,N_r=40,N_h=60, d_{sr}=9$ m, $d_{rd_t}=20$ m, $d_{rd_r}=24$ m, and spreading factor $\beta=60$.
-Specifically, for the above stated set of system parameters, we vary the reference length $\phi$ such that $\zeta=\frac{\beta}{\phi} \in \mathbb{Z}$ and investigate its combined impact on ${\rm SR}_t,{\rm SR}_r,$ and $P_{\rm EH}$, respectively.
+Fig. \ref{fig:res2} illustrates the proposed characterization with the considered system parameters and also, spreading factor $\beta=60$.
+Specifically, for this set of system parameters, we vary the reference length $\phi$ in $[1,\beta]$ such that $\zeta=\frac{\beta}{\phi} \in \mathbb{Z}$ and investigate its combined impact on ${\rm SR}_t,{\rm SR}_r,$ and $P_{\rm EH}$, respectively.
 We observe that, for a given $(N_t,N_r,N_h)$ combination, having $\Upsilon_t>1$ and $\Upsilon_r>1$ results in significant enhancement of the proposed generalized ${\rm SR}-P_{\rm EH}$ region.
 Moreover, the figure demonstrates the inevitable role of transmit waveform design on the system performance.
-Conventional DCSK, i.e., $\phi=\beta$ results in the best IT and IR performance but a very poor EH performance, which implies a very high $N_h^{\min}$ in \eqref{nhbound}.
-On the contrary, $\phi=1$ results in a completely opposite performance, i.e., worst IT and IR performance but excellent EH performance.
-Hence, depending on the application specific acceptable BER, we decide on the value of $\phi$ for a given $\beta$.
+Conventional DCSK, i.e., $\zeta=1$ (leftmost points in all the plots) results in the best IT and IR performance but a poor EH performance, which implies a very high $N_h^{\min}$ in \eqref{nhbound}.
+On the contrary, $\zeta=\beta$ results in a completely opposite scenario, i.e., worst IT and IR performance but excellent EH performance.
+Hence, DCSK is not always the best option and depending on the application specific acceptable BER, we decide on $\phi$ for a given $\beta$.